 No appointment is required to be seen by a highly trained, health care professional.
 Walk-in or reserve your spot and we’ll text when it’s time to come in.
-Have an illness or minor injury that doesn’t warrant a trip to an emergency room, yet is too important to wait for a primary care appointment?
-Come see us.

 While urgent care services are not intended to replace hospital emergency services, they are the perfect solution for: